Henry Dickerson

-Henry Dickerson (November 27, 1951 – August 10, 2023) was an American professional basketball player and college basketball coach.
+Henry Preston Dickerson (November 27, 1951 – August 10, 2023) was an American professional basketball player and college basketball coach.
 He was the head coach of the men's basketball team at North Carolina Central University from 2004 to 2009.
 He led the Eagles through their first two seasons of NCAA Division I competition in 2007–09.
 He was born in Beckley, West Virginia.

-Playing career

-College
+College playing career

 A 6 ft 4 in, 190 lb guard, Dickerson played at the University of Charleston in West Virginia from 1969 to 1973.
 As an NAIA All-American, Dickerson averaged 16 points and 12 rebounds during his four-year collegiate career from 1969 to 1973, and is still the only person in the history of the conference to be named First Team All-Conference and Conference All-Tournament for four consecutive seasons.

-NBA
+Professional playing career

+After his collegiate career ended, Dickerson tried out for the Carolina Cougars and Virginia Squires of the American Basketball Association but was released by both teams.
+He moved to Grand Rapids, Michigan, where his sister worked and wanted to play for the Grand Rapids Tackers was not offered a tryout.
+Dickerson stayed in Grand Rapids and worked as a substitute teacher for Grand Rapids Public Schools while playing in local games.
+In 1975, Dickerson was contacted by Herb Brown who remembered him from the Cougars rookie camp and invited him to play in the European Professional Basketball League.

+Dickerson returned to the United States after spending the 1975 season in Israel and failed a second tryout with the Squires in the ABA.
+During the middle of the 1975–76 season, Dickerson was contacted by Brown who was now the head coach of the Detroit Pistons in the National Basketball Association (NBA) and offered to join the team.

 From 1975 to 1977, Dickerson played in the National Basketball Association as a member of the Detroit Pistons and Atlanta Hawks.
 Before signing with the Hawks late in the 1976–77 season, Dickerson played in the Eastern Basketball Association for the Syracuse Centennials, averaging 27.1 points per game for the team.
 He was selected to the All-EBA Second Team.